himsangseung/SelfDrivingCarNanoDegree/CarND-Traffic-Sign-Classifier-Project/README.md

 **Build a Traffic Sign Recognition Project**

-The goals / steps of this project are the following:
-* Load the data set (see below for links to the project data set)
-* Explore, summarize and visualize the data set
-* Design, train and test a model architecture
-* Use the model to make predictions on new images
-* Analyze the softmax probabilities of the new images
-* Summarize the results with a written report

 ---
 ### Overview

 This project focuses on exploring techniques and knowledge in deep neural networks and convolutional neural networks to classify traffic signs.
 Structure of the flow includes training a model, decode traffic signs from natural images by using the German Traffic Sign Dataset, testing the model program on new images of traffic signs found on the web.
 This project's source code is found in Traffic_Sign_Classifier.ipynb.
 The trained model from this project showed a satisfying performance with the following result:
 * training set accuracy of 1.000
-* validation set accuracy of 0.949
+* validation set accuracy of 0.952
-* test set accuracy of 0.940
+* test set accuracy of 0.941

 As for convolutional neural network structure, LeNet, a convolutional neural network structure proposed by Yann LeCun et al is used as a guideline, while Tensor Flow was used as a primary tool in this project.